How to Travel the World When You’re a Poor Young Adult

 3. Travel Hacking Skills

 Our secret weapon when it comes to traveling for cheap is travel hacking.
-We’ve acquired these skills over time through research, trial, and error.
+We’ve acquired these skills over time through extensive research, and trial and error.
 Travel hacking has helped us purchase flights around the world for FREE (or sometimes just the taxes and fees).

-The key to travel hacking and earning free flights is skymiles, skymiles, and more skymiles.
+The key to travel hacking and earning free flights is airline miles, airline miles, and more airline miles.

-We have learned how to stockpile skymiles several different ways.
-With all of our earned skymiles, we have been able to book roundtrip flights to Kauai, Thailand, and Bali within the past year.
-Not to mention the countless hotels we have stayed at using these points, too.
+We have learned how to stockpile airline miles several different ways.
+With all of our earned miles, we have been able to book roundtrip flights to Kauai, Thailand, Bali, and more over the past few years.
+Not to mention the countless hotels we have stayed at for free using these points, too.

 4. The Guts To Get On A Plane